folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 ## Creating a fiscal year

 A fiscal year is the twelve-month period your library uses for accounting and budgetary purposes.
-In FOLIO, a fiscal year serves as the basis for your entire fund structure and its parts.
-It also serves as the framework for creating ledgers, groups, and funds as each tie into a fiscal year for the money they handle.
+In FOLIO, a fiscal year serves as the basis for the entire fund structure and its parts.

 1. In the **Search & filter** pane, click **Fiscal year**.